 For longer texts such as a novel unit, do not pre-print a list.
 Read a few chapters with the group and then begin keeping a list of ideas the students believe are important.
 For example, in The Giver, students begin to recognize references to pale eyes or the use of capitalization for things that are typically common nouns.
 Start tracking those items as the reading continues.
 In Where the Red Fern Grows, students comment early on about how often Billy cries.
 We immediately added that to our list and started notating scenes and quotes where Billy shows emotion.
 Because these types of sections in the story were marked, students created much more thoughtful essays when they later analyzed a theme from the novel (CLICK HERE to read about the theme activity).

 By providing lists for shorter reading selections and then scaffolding students to build personal lists with longer texts, the learners will begin to identify essential ideas in literature independently.
 Rather than giving a blanket direction “to mark important things,” offering a prepared list helps students build this essential reading skill.
-Now that my own children are reading higher level texts in high school, I can see the importance of analyzing literature efficiently.
+Now that my own children are reading higher level texts in high school, I can see the importance of annotaing literature efficiently.